willdeberry/stelligent-u/03-iam/README.md

 Describe how that could easily be demonstrated with both a [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._

+> No, they are not mixed with the source profile.
+When assuming a role, you only have the permissions of that assumed role, nothing more.
+>
+> This can be tested much like a previous lab above when we tried to run S3 commands on a role that only had readOnly access to IAM.
+It came back as `AccessDenied` and is an example of a negative test.
+A positive test is if the role grants you IAM readOnly abilities and you can then successfully perform List/Get operations but not be able to alter anything.

 ## Lesson 3.3: Fine-Grained Controls With Policies